-This transmission improves the energy flow inside the clients’ which gets rid of any blockages.
+This transmission improves the energy flow inside the clients, which removes any blockages.
 This process also opens up blocked chakras, energy centers in the body that influence people’s emotions and physical health.

 Others think that there is no energy transfer at all.
 Instead, they believe Reiki promotes relaxation, which reduces stress and encourages healing.
 While the exact energy transfer process is unknown, many people still benefit from Reiki and advocate for its excellent healing benefits.

 Anyone can become a Reiki practitioner because it is not legally regulated.
-Unlike other therapists and healthcare professionals, there are no licenses, training, or credentials required to become a Reiki healer.
+Unlike other therapists and healthcare professionals, no licenses, training, or credentials are required to become a Reiki healer.
 It is also not required for Reiki practitioners to have any medical training.

 The master will walk the students through three levels of Reiki training.
 Once they finish the third level, the students can become masters and train others in Reiki.

 Levels of Reiki

 Below, we will go over the levels of Reiki and what healers learn during each stage.
 We’ll also discuss each level’s attunement ceremony, when Reiki masters pass energy to their students, permitting them to channel Reiki.
 Each time students are attuned, they can channel energy more efficiently, granting them more extraordinary healing powers.

 The first level of Reiki, called Shoden in Japanese, is open to anyone interested in Reiki.
-During this level, students learn how to connect their energy with the energy of the universe.
+Students learn how to connect their energy with the universe’s energy during this level.
 They also start using Reiki’s energy healing powers on themselves to heal their physical and emotional ailments.
-Lastly, students learn the history of energy healing and why Reiki is different from other alternative therapy forms.
+Lastly, students learn the history of energy healing and why Reiki differs from other alternative therapy forms.

 During the first attunement ceremony, students are attuned to Reiki energy.
-Once this ceremony takes place, they will have Reiki energy within them for the rest of their lives.
+Once this ceremony occurs, they will have Reiki energy within them for the rest of their lives.